EliteTRENT/Bruteforce_password_cracker/README.md

 Attempts to brute force the target password by generating all possible combinations of characters up to the specified maximum length.

 # Limitations
-* Time taken to crack the password increases drastically after the max length exceeds 4
+* Time taken to crack the password increases exponentially as the maximum lnegth increases, hence it takes a lot of time as max length exceeds 4.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.